Circle actions on almost complex manifolds with isolated fixed points: Properties and Classification

-The case of one fixed point follows from Lemma \ref{l25}.
+\begin{proof} First, suppose that there is exactly one fixed point.
+In this case, there are many proofs that $M$ must be the point itself.
+For instance, this follows from Theorem \ref{t21}; for any $i$, $\chi^i(M)$ must be a constant.
+However, if there is exactly one fixed point $p$, the expression $\frac{\sigma_i (t^{w_p^1}, \cdots, t^{w_p^n})}{\prod_{j=1}^n (1-t^{w_p^j})}$ cannot be constant for all $t \in S^1$.
+Moreover, Lemma \ref{l25} also gives the same conclusion.

 Next, suppose that there are exactly two fixed points.
 Label the fixed points by $p$ and $q$.
 By Lemma \ref{l25}, there exists $i$ such that if one fixed point has exactly $i$ negative weights, then the other fixed point has exactly $i+1$ negative weights.
 Without loss of generality, assume that $p$ has exactly $i$ negative weights and hence $q$ has exactly $i+1$ negative weights.
 Hence $N^i=N^{i+1}=1$ and $N^j=0$ for $j \neq i, i+1$.
 By Theorem \ref{t21}, $N^i=N^{i+1}=N^{n-i}=1$.
 Therefore, $n=2i+1$ is odd and $i=\frac{1}{2}(n-1)$.

 Suppose that $n>3$.
 Then $N^0=N^1=0$ and hence by Theorem \ref{t21} we have

 This implies that $w_{p_1}^j$ and $w_{p_2}^j$ agree up to order, which is a contradiction since $p$ and $q$ have different numbers of negative weights (and hence different numbers of positive weights).
 Therefore, either $n=1$ or $n=3$.